ISmellYu/BossDeathCounterInternal/README.md

 # BossDeathCounterInternal

 Program to easily keep track of deaths in various games, including adding bosses and keeping track of time spent on bosses\
-Shows overlay in corners of the game that displays current deaths and current boss
+Shows overlay in corners of the game that displays current deaths and current boss\
+**Supports only DirectX11!**

 # :warning: Warning